ShiLong-Phan/inf2216-grp11-webapp/README.md

 This server is hosted on **Docker** within an **EC2 instance**, with the following IP address:
 - **http://3.1.6.46**
 - **https://crumbly.mooo.com**
-- Docker is already running on the ec2 server(ubuntu)
+- Docker is already running on the ec2 server

 ## Development Setup